 Ever tried pushing a wheelchair through sand?
 Impossible.
 Accessible beaches make it easier (and more enjoyable) for everyone.

 Beach access mats or walkways allow families who use mobility devices to enjoy the total beach experience.
 And the number of accessible Canadian beaches, outdoor pools, and marinas continues to grow.
 Many beaches now provide beach-friendly wheelchairs or offer water wheelchairs for rent.

 Do an online search for the closest Blue Flag or accessible beach near you, pack a lunch and your sunscreen, and go get sandy.
 Here are some resources to help:

 - Top 16 accessible beaches in Ontario

 - Reserve a water wheelchair in Vancouver

-- In New Brunswick, don’t miss Parlee Beach—fully accessible with a new inclusive park scheduled to be installed this summer
+- In New Brunswick, don’t miss Parlee Beach—fully accessible with a new inclusive park

 A smooth trail makes it possible for you and your kids to take a walk through nature.
 Flat, wide paths ensure those with mobility aids can safely enjoy a stroll or a roll in the fresh air.